NCEAS/eml/docs/eml-semantic-annotation-primer.md

 - The *subject* of the semantic statement has its id contained in the `describes` element.
 - The annotation itself is within the `additionalMetadata` `metadata` section
 - Multiple `annotation` elements may be embedded in the same `metadata` element to assert multiple semantic statements about the same subject.
-- To annotate different subjects it's best to use additional `additionalMetadata` sections, each with a single subject
+- To annotate different subjects it's best to use multiple `additionalMetadata` sections, each with a single subject

 <a name="eml-example-5"></a>